macoyshev/tic-tac-toe/README.md

 ![image1](images/gameplay.png)

-Run the following command from the root directory to run the game:
+Run the following command from the "/titactoe/" directory to run the game:
 ```
 $ python main.py N M
 ```